alefragnani/atom-settings/README.md

 * Java
 * JSON
 * JavaScript
-* CoffeScript
+* CoffeeScript
 * Markdown

 ## Stylesheet

 _Not working - Atom raises error because of `@import "packages/file-icons/styles/icons"`.
 It appears to be using the synced folder, instead of `.atom`_

-* Character Match in Command Pallete and List Group
+* Character Match in Command Palette and List Group
 * StatusBar
   - On the bottom
   - Colored